awslabs/amazon-quicksight-embedding-sdk/README.md

 #### 🔹 toggleThresholdAlertsPane *() => Promise&lt;ResponseMessage&gt;*

-If you want to toggle the threshold alerts pane, use the following method:
+If you want to toggle the threshold alerts pane, use the below method:

 ```javascript
     embeddedConsoleExperience.toggleThresholdAlertsPane();